udoprog/kernelstats/README.md

-# Calculate Kernel Statistics
+# kernelstats

-This project contains a Rust application that extracts statistics about all Linux releases from a git repository, and a Jupyter notebook for setting up a couple of interesting visualizations.
+This project contains a Rust application that extracts statistics about Linux releases from a git repository, and a Jupyter notebook for setting up interesting visualizations.

 ## Dependencies